pUrGe12/DLL-side-loading-poc/README.md

 and run that to do all the above automatically

-The [extended version](https://github.com/pUrGe12/DLL-side-loading-poc/tree/main/extended) contains code relevant to WinSxS directory and a more traditional DLL side-loading.
+The [extended version](https://github.com/pUrGe12/DLL-side-loading-poc/tree/main/extended) contains code relevant to WinSxS directory and a more traditional DLL side-loading by manipulating registry keys